SithumSomarathna/SudokuSolver/README.md

-# SodukoSolver
+# SudokuSolver
-Processes a 9x9 Soduko grid and returns a solution if one exists, otherwise states that it is unsolvable.
+Processes a 9x9 Sudoku grid and returns a solution if one exists, otherwise states that it is unsolvable.
 Can be configured to specify various methods of inputing puzzle and outputing solution.

 ## Method
 This solver works similar to a regular sudoku backtracking solver except it also uses inference rules to deduce if any squares on the current branch's board are guaranteed before continuing with guessing.